 I love a good bowl of oatmeal for breakfast any day of the week, but sometimes it’s fun to take a little extra time to make something different on the weekends.
 My first choice would always be thick, fluffy French toast with strawberries and fresh whipped cream, but when I’m trying to make healthier choices, I usually go for an omelet or scrambled eggs.
 Still, what’s breakfast without carbs?
-Adding these skillet sweet potatoes is a great way to make a super filling and satisfying healthy breakfast.
+Adding these skillet sweet potatoes is a great way to turn eggs into a super filling and satisfying healthy breakfast.

 Inspired by classic eggs and hashbrowns, I first made this spicier version for brunch on Sunday.
 I love the fact that skillet sweet potatoes and eggs only use one pan because it’s easy to clean up.
 So easy, actually, that I might make it in the dorm kitchen this upcoming school year.
-Speaking of which, I move back to school in exactly one month from today.
-Summer’s moving too fast!

 For this simple meal, I sautéed the sweet potatoes with red bell pepper, red onion, garlic, and spices.
 The potatoes take around 15 minutes to cook, which was just enough time for me to unload the dishwasher, beat some eggs, and touch up a chipped nail– all of the important things.